blochberger/IDFA/README.md

 - The IDFA is unique per device.
 - The IDFA is the same for all apps on the device.
   *Actually, that is the purpose of the IDFA.
 Alternatively you can use the [Identifier for Vendors (IDFV)](https://developer.apple.com/reference/uikit/uidevice/1620059-identifierforvendor).*
-- The IDFA is reset if the device is reset (see [Privacy implications of IDFA/IDFV?](http://security.stackexchange.com/a/22720/100009), not tested myself).
+- The IDFA is reset if the device is reset (see [Privacy implications of IDFA/IDFV?](http://security.stackexchange.com/a/22720/100009)).

-**Open questions:**

-- Is the IDFA reset, if you restore from backup?
+- The IDFA is reset if a backup is restored.

 ![IDFA Screenshot](https://github.com/blochberger/IDFA/raw/master/screenshot-thumb.png)